hcyvan/epiLungCancer/README.md

 # epiLungCancer

 This project houses the source code for our research on lung cancer methylation.
-Alongside data processing scripts, it encompasses one sub-project:

-- [methytools](./methytools): Developed for processing BS-seq methylation data.

-This project is designed to potentially serve as independent entities in the future.

 ## Dependence
 - [easyepi](https://github.com/hcyvan/easyepi): R packages that need to be installed
+- [methytools](https://github.com/hcyvan/methytools): Tools for processing BS-seq data

 ## Usage
 ### Configuring the data directory